Revenue Growth

 🏛️ DuPont Analysis — Decomposing Return on Equity

 ROE = Net Margin × Asset Turnover × Equity Multiplier.
-This decomposition reveals whether returns are driven by profitability, efficiency, or leverage.
-For LHRC, the hospital is almost entirely equity-funded (multiplier ~1.27x), so ROE is principally a function of margins and asset utilization.
+This decomposition identifies whether returns were driven by profitability, asset efficiency, or financial leverage.
+LHRC was almost entirely equity-funded across the period (multiplier ~1.27x in FY25), making ROE principally a function of net margin and asset utilization.

 Asset Turnover